shymega/docker-dbot/README.md

 What *are* Dockerfiles?
 =======================

-Docker is a virtualisation platform - I'm **not** the best person to explain this.
+Docker is a virtualisation platform - I'm *not* the best person to explain this.
 You have images and containers.
 Deploy a image to a container, and commit changes to a new image.
 Done.

 Dockerfiles are what you use to *build* your images.
 In this case, I've used a nodejs base image to put dbot into a image.

 How do I use docker-dbot?
 =========================

-It's really, really **simple** .

-Run ./install from the repo folder and the script will sort out the whole process for you. :-))
+Just run ./install from the repo folder and the script will sort out the whole process for you. :-))

 License